dnyaneshwarnagre/interviewboostscourse/README.md

 - PRIMARY KEY and FOREIGN KEY
 - NOT NULL, UNIQUE, CHECK, DEFAULT
 - Understanding Referential Integrity

-## 11. Indexes and Views
-- Introduction to Indexing
-- Creating and Managing Indexes
-- Working with Views for Simplified Data Access

 ---

 # Spring Framework: REST API and Spring Boot (CRUD APIs)